 A third location to consider is Manchioneel Bay.
 This u-shaped reef has a swift current that brings lost of diverse sea creatures in.
 On any given day, you'll have the opportunity to see sea stars, sea horses, grunts, parrotfish, butterflyfish, blueheads, clownfish, blue tank, snapper, rays, and even octopus.

-Smuggler's Cove is a fifth site to consider.
+Smuggler's Cove is a fifth location to consider.
 If you're new to snorkeling, this is the place to you.
 The waters are very shallow and the sites are some of the best in the area, making it the perfect place to hook a newbie.

 |5.2 mi.
 Southeast of Central Parham Town||Cooper Island|